alexJSanchez/PicoPlayer/README.md

 ImageMagick

 <h3>How it works</h3>
-Install ImageMagick if you haven't already.
+-Install ImageMagick if you haven't already.
-Place the BMP images you want to convert in the specified input_folder.
+-Place the BMP images you want to convert in the specified input_folder.
-Run the script to convert the images to PBM format in the output_folder.
+-Run the script to convert the images to PBM format in the output_folder.

-How to Run
+<h3>How to Run</h3>
 Clone the repository or download the script.
 Modify the input_folder and output_folder variables in the script to match your desired input and output locations.
 Run the script using Python.